 Rest, Ice, Compress, Elevate.
 When combined, these proven tactics help boost the body’s natural responses to injury as well as minimize any pain or inflammation being experienced.

 Conservative treatments go a step beyond at home remedies.
-These are typically doctor prescribed or recommended treatments which come with an action plan for minimizing pain and increasing function of the plantar fascia.
+These are typically doctor prescribed or recommended treatments that come with an action plan for minimizing pain and increasing the function of the plantar fascia.

 Over-the-counter medication may be enough to help patients treat the symptoms of plantar fasciitis.
 Ibuprofen, naproxen, and acetaminophen can quell pain and reduce the inflammation caused by plantar fascia injury.
 It should be advised that continued use of these medications reduce their effectiveness and may cause other symptoms to develop.

 In some cases, doctors may prescribe stronger dosages of these medications or may apply medications aimed at blocking the brains ability to interpret pain.
 Every prescription should be heavily researched before a patient agrees to apply them.